dataasciences/dataasciences.github.io/_posts/2024-04-20-Zero-to-one.md

+---
+title: "Blueprint of Innovation: A Dive into Peter Thiel's Zero to One"
+excerpt: "A Peak into the Entrepreneur's Mind"
+categories:
+  - Book Notes
+tags:
+  - Books
+---

 "Doing something good for society is a misguided goal.
 It’s better to do something different.
 You will benefit society more that way"

 ![](https://images.blinkist.io/images/books/62c2f8466cee0700089d6ec1/1_1/470.jpg)